 While handscraped solid wood floors will cost you a pretty penny, engineered distressed floors are far more budget-friendly, since the distressing is done by machine.
 Engineered wood floors, in general, cost around 20 percent more than unfinished solid wood, but they’re much less expensive to install and maintain.
 Other characteristics that make distressed engineered floors cost-effective include their durability and long lifespan.
 Depending on a wide range of factors, distressed engineered hardwood floors will cost anywhere from $6 to $23 per square foot installed.

-Distressed engineered hardwood floors can be installed anywhere in the house you’d put a solid wood floor, and they work in some places that solid wood doesn’t, like basements and over concrete.
+Distressed engineered hardwood floors can be installed anywhere in the house you’d put a solid wood floor.
+They work in some places that solid wood doesn’t, like basements and over concrete.
 Engineered wood floors are ideal for installation over radiant heat, since engineered boards transfer heat better than solid wood and can be installed as a floating system.

 Because distressed floors are already rife with “wear and tear,” real wear and tear won’t make too big a difference in the appearance of your floor.
 This makes them ideal for households with lots of feet, paws, and claws, and it’s a great choice for high-traffic rooms.